coq/coq/doc/sphinx/proof-engine/ltac2.rst

    Internally "x <> y" is represented as "(~ (x = y))", which produces the first match.

-   .. coqtop:: in
+   .. rocqtop:: in

       Ltac2 f2 t := match! t with
                     | context [ (~ ?t) ] => print (of_constr t); fail
                     | _ => ()
                     end.

-   .. coqtop:: all abort
+   .. rocqtop:: all abort

       f2 constr:((~ True) <> (~ False)).